webdataset/webdataset/README.md

     ff47e649b23f446d.json

+# Related Projects

+- the new `torchdata` library in PyTorch will add native (built-in) support for WebDataset
+- the AIStore server provides high-speed storage, caching, and data transformation for WebDataset data
+- WebDataset training can be carried out directly against S3, GCS, and other cloud storage buckets
+- NVIDIA's DALI library supports reading WebDataset format data directly
+- there is a companion project to read WebDataset data in Julia
+- the `tarp` command line program can be used for quick and easy dataset transformations of WebDataset data

 # WebDataset

 WebDataset makes it easy to write I/O pipelines for large datasets.
 Datasets can be stored locally or in the cloud.